zenuie/pyAllpay/README.md

 Project Current Status:
 ==
 This project is still a baby.
 Therefore, the bugs may exist. :smiley:
-I'll try hard to implement O th methods of OPay SDK.
+I'll try hard to implement all th methods of OPay SDK.
 **Feel free to open issues and pull request to help this project better**

 Environment